ssigurdsson/Pick-Place-Automation/README.md

 # Pick-Place-Automation

-This python script enables automated Pick &amp; Place processing of unsorted components/devices using computer vision enabled by the opencv library.
+This python script enables automated Pick &amp; Place processing of unsorted components/devices using computer vision powered by the opencv library.

 The script controls the software that accompanies the P&P machine, moving the microscope camera accross the plane in which the unsorted devices lie, registering the locations of each device and checking whether that device is face-up or -down.
 The script then spits out files that may be uploaded to the P&P software for automated processing of the devices into ordered arrays.